Medical FAQ Back to Top ↑

 We treat many famous people including well-known actors, musicians, athletes, and politicians.
 Unfortunately, for privacy reasons, we are unable to disclose the names.
 For the patient requiring particular discretion, this can be arranged by speaking with our staff.

-The length of your appointment is based on many factors, including: how long you have had the problem (e.g. how long is the story or history required to relay the skin concern), how has it been treated thusfar, how many total skin concerns there are, the number of questions your have, whether a procedure will be performed at the same visit, etc. Thus, it is difficult to say how long your appointment will be, although typically most appointments are between 5 – 15 minutes.
+The length of your appointment is based on many factors, including: how long you have had the problem (e.g. how long is the story or history required to relay the skin concern), how has it been treated thusfar, how many total skin concerns there are, the number of questions your have, whether a procedure will be performed at the same visit, etc. Thus, it is difficult to say how long your appointment will be.

 The dermatologists at Toronto Dermatology Centre appreciate that everyone’s time is important.
 We make every effort to stay on time, but due to circumstances that are not always in our control, there may be occasional delays.
 Our staff will make every effort to keep you abreast of any delays and patients are welcome to reschedule their appointment if necessary.